-Six years ago, I started an eBay store just to get rid of clothing, shoes and accessories I no longer wanted.
+Six years ago, I got the idea to start an eBay store just to get rid of clothing, shoes and accessories I no longer wanted.
 I had a bit of a shopping addiction, but that’s a totally different story.

 In my opinion, eBay doesn’t have the most user-friendly platform to buy or sell.
 While it’s improved greatly since 2012, I don’t find it as easy to use as Poshmark.

 In the last few years, I started using Poshmark upon recommendation from a friend who was using it to get rid of her designer duds for some extra cash.
-I had never heard of it, but she seemed to be selling well, so I switched and started using Poshmark.
+I had never heard of it, but she seemed to be selling well, so I switched.

-The shipping is really simple, as they do a flat rate shipping of $6.49 and the buyer pays this.
-You can print a shipping label from Poshmark and ship Priority Mail via USPS.
-You should also know that Poshmark only ships to the U.S.
+The shipping is really simple, as they do a flat rate shipping of $6.79 and the buyer pays this.
+You can print a shipping label from the app and ship Priority Mail via USPS.
+You should also know that you can only ship in the United States.

-Simplicity comes at a price, and Poshmark takes a 20 percent cut of your sales.
+Simplicity comes at a price, and the app takes a 20 percent cut of your sales.
 So, I should note that I still use eBay from time to time because I find that the fees aren’t as high.